 While there are plenty of inexpensive beach-side homestays and guesthouses in the area, up until recently there's been an absence of luxury accommodations.
 That's changed now, following the opening of Coco Shambhala's new hotel, with four gorgeous villas overlooking the ocean.

-An airport is in the process of being built in Sindhudurg and is expected to open by the end of 2017.
-Until then, the district can be reached in about seven hours by train from Mumbai (get off at Kudal station).
-Otherwise, the nearest airport is in Goa, about three hours drive away.
+Sindhudurg's new airport was finally inaugurated in early 2019.
+The district can also be reached in about seven hours by train from Mumbai (get off at Kudal station).
+Otherwise, the airport in Goa is about three hours drive away.

 For Wineries and Temples: Nashik